AadityaH/Demand_Forecasting_Application/README.md

 # Demand_Forecasting_Application : Web based prototype application to forecast the demands

 Important : Due to cache usage limitations on free hosting platforms , this application is hosted locally & not on web servers .
-You can refer the PyCaret6.py file for accessing the code.
+I have pasted the screenshot showing how this application works.
+Detailed code is available in repository .

 Shortages – Is one such word which every stakeholder in the supply chain industry comes across – be it a Buyer / Logistics Coordinator / Production Supervisor.